Diego-Paris/codecrafters-shell-csharp/BLOG_POST.md

 ### What I Learned

 **Small UX details have complex implementations.** The beep sound, the double-tab behavior, the space after single completion, users don't think about these, but they're load-bearing for the experience.
+Turns out the "invisible" features are the ones that take the most work.

 ---